Emmanuel Piñol: Political career

 Piñol was first elected into public office in 1995 when he ran for mayor as a substitute to his father, former Cotabato Provincial Board member Bernardo Piñol Sr., in their hometown of M'lang, Cotabato.
 In 1998, he was elected as Cotabato's provincial governor, a position he held for three consecutive terms.
 During his term as governor, he supported several agriculture programs such as the Malitubog–Maradugao irrigation and bottom-up planning for the province's rubber, oil palm, banana, and coconut industries.

 Barred from seeking another term in 2007, Piñol ran as vice governor of Cotabato and won with his former vice governor Jesus Sacdalan becoming the new governor.
 He is credited with having reduced the province's poverty incidence from 41.6% in 2000 to 25.6% in 2009.
 He was also known for his opposition to the Memorandum of Agreement on Ancestral Domain (MOA-AD) between the government under President Gloria Macapagal Arroyo and the Moro Islamic Liberation Front.

 During the 2010 gubernatorial elections, Piñol was again a candidate for governor of Cotabato but eventually lost to Emmylou Taliño-Mendoza.
 In the 2013 elections, he again ran for the same position and lost again to the reelectionist governor.

 In June 2017, Piñol took oath as a member of the ruling party PDP–Laban.
-He was also named as the point person for North Cotabato.
+He was also named as the point person for Cotabato.
 He was the third member of President Rodrigo Duterte's Cabinet to join PDP–Laban, along with Justice Secretary Vitaliano Aguirre and Energy Secretary Alfonso Cusi.

-He was Secretary of Agriculture from 2016 to 2019.
+He was Secretary of Agriculture in June 2016.
+He stepped down in August 2019 amid reports of President Duterte's lack of satisfaction on his performance as Secretary.

 He became chair of the Mindanao Development Authority (MinDA) after being appointed by President Rodrigo Duterte to replace Abul Khayr Alonto, who died on May 9, 2019, due to lung and heart complications.
+During his time as chairman, he went to the World Islamic Economic Forum (WIEF) in 2020 as one of the panelists.
 On October 5, 2021, Piñol resigned from MinDA and PDP–Laban to file his candidacy for the 2022 Senate election; he rejoined the Nationalist People's Coalition (NPC).
 He did not win a seat.

 Piñol ran again for governor of Cotabato in the 2025 elections.
 He lost to the incumbent Emmylou Mendoza for a third time.